skratchdot/react-bootstrap-daterangepicker/README.md

 You can pass all the same props as the original plugin:

-- **applyClass, autoApply, buttonClasses, cancelClass, dateLimit, drops, endDate, linkedCalendars, locale, maxDate, minDate, opens, parentEl, ranges, showDropdowns, showWeekNumbers, singleDatePicker, startDate, timePicker, timePicker24Hour, timePickerIncrement, timePickerSeconds, timeZone**
+- **&lt;input&gt;, applyClass, autoApply, autoUpdateInput, buttonClasses,
+  cancelClass, dateLimit, drops, endDate, isInvalidDate, linkedCalendars, locale, maxDate, minDate, opens, parentEl, ranges, showDropdowns, showWeekNumbers, singleDatePicker, startDate, timePicker, timePicker24Hour, timePickerIncrement, timePickerSeconds, timeZone**

 You can listen to the following 7 events: